15 August 1956* (St 19/2) Distribution of “Amerika” magazine in USSR

-Secretariat.
-Draft letter to Party organizations throughout the USSR concerning distribution in the Soviet Union of the Russian-language magazine Amerika produced by the US State Department (6 pp).
-[R 15 August 1956, St 19/2]
+SECRETARIAT.
+Draft letter to Party organizations throughout the USSR about distribution in the Soviet Union of “Amerika“, a Russian-language magazine produced by the US State Department [R: 15 August 1956, St 19/2].
+6 pp.

 [page one of six]